tdownie0/music-theor-ease/topics/Fundamentals/ch5.md

 This demonstrates that either functional method could reassign the values by directly assigning the indexes of the array.
 Another interesting point in this example is that we passed a `number` variable for the value, and an `index` variable for the index.
 Many of these methods automatically keep track of the indexes for you, and we will see another example shortly.
-Something else you might have seen is that it looks like we mutated the value of an array that is declared a constant.
+Something else you might have noticed is that it appears we mutated the value of an array that is declared a constant.
 This will be explained in detail when we get to shallow copies.

 ```js